jkclem/chowtest/README.md

 ## Example

-This repository has an example of the chowtest package being used.
+The example folder in this repository has an example of the chowtest package being used at the very bottom of the notebook.